uptake/uptasticsearch/CONTRIBUTING.md

 ### Checking code style

 The R package's code style is tested with `{lintr}`.
-To check the code locally, r un the following
+To check the code locally, run the following

 ```shell
 Rscript .ci/lint_r_code.R $(pwd)